Damages Desktops

 Darcy dismissed their sleepy servants, locking the door behind them.
 He stepped back up to Elizabeth, the meaning in his gaze unmistakable.
 At the same time, their arms drew around each other, followed shortly by a meeting of their lips.
 His hands explored her dark hair, seeking out hairpins, letting them fall to the floor to be tidied away upon the morrow.

 Elizabeth deftly undid his cravat, then drew apart the buttons of his shirt, until the material revealed his bare chest.
-Her fingers slipped inside, their ministrations upon his skin causing him to shiver with pleasure, and anticipation for what further delights were to come.
+Her fingers slipped inside, their attentions upon his skin causing him to shiver with pleasure, in anticipation for what further delights were to come.

 Silently they divested each other of their clothes, and moved to lie upon the bed.
-Darcy's lips sought her own once more as they covered themselves with the silk blankets, rolling amongst them and the cushions in what was by now a well known dance to their bodies, but nonetheless still as enjoyable and momentous as the first.
+Darcy's lips sought her own once more as they covered themselves with silken sheets, rolling amongst them and the cushions in what was felt to be by now a well known dance to their bodies, but nonetheless still as enjoyable and momentous as the first which was but hours old.

 Elizabeth met him move for move, kiss for kiss, caress for caress, passion for passion.
 She moaned her every pleasure, as his lips and hands worshipped at her breasts, her stomach, her arms and thighs, and that most secret part of her, one which he was becoming to know very intimately.